Tracy-Ubani/Online-Retail-Dashboard/README.md

     * Maps to display geographic sales distribution.

     * Conditional Formatting: Applied conditional formatting to highlight important trends, outliers, and KPIs that deviate from the norm (e.g., peak sales days, product performance).

+**Tools Used**

+Excel: For data cleaning
+SQL: Running queries and answering business questions.
+Power Query: For data cleaning and transformation.
+Power BI: For data visualization and building interactive dashboard elements.

 # Conclusion